vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 note that the action of starting a task takes time, we send off the task start request and sometime later, maybe never, we get a reply of the ID !

-* `+select_reply` will be out job reply mailbox.
+* `+select_reply` will be our job reply mailbox.
 After we send off a job the child task will reply to this mailbox with a result.
 Not all job replies are guaranteed to happen !

 * `+select_timer` will be our timeout mailbox.
 We will have this event happen every so often to pump our retry calls.
-In this case we will be calling a method on the Farm library to restart any child task that are overdue.
+In this case we will be calling a method on the Farm library to restart any child tasks that are overdue.

-Let's not get bogged down in all the specifics but concentrate on what happen when we get the callbacks from the library and how to send off a job.
+Let's not get bogged down in all the specifics of this application but concentrate on what happen when we get the callbacks from the library and how to send off a job.

 ```vdu
 (defun dispatch-job (key val)